thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-06-26-how-artists-reshape-emerging-technology-research.markdown

 At the height of the European Renaissance period in the 15th Century, artists like Antonio Pollaiuolo, Leonardo Da Vinci and Michelangelo [developed a ground-breaking mastery](https://www.smithsonianmag.com/science-nature/the-anatomy-of-renaissance-art-36887285/) of the human form.

 {% include image file='michelangelo.jpg'
-   caption='Studies for the Libyan Sibyl, Michelangelo, 1510–11' %}
+   alt='Detailed sketches of a human torso, digits and faces' caption='Studies for the Libyan Sibyl, Michelangelo, 1510–11' %}

 These artists performed rigorous analytical study, working with physicians and even dissecting corpses themselves.
 Their investigations [surpassed much of the knowledge](https://www.metmuseum.org/toah/hd/anat/hd_anat.htm) of anatomy taught in universities at the time, and merged anatomical with architectural concepts &mdash; such as plan, section, elevation, and perspective &mdash; producing a new vocabulary for scientific illustration.